hipdf.MultiIndex

 to_pandas(*[, nullable, arrow_type])

-Convert to a Pandas Index.
+Convert this Index to a pylibcudf.Column.

 to_series([index, name])